-- Federal HRSA Traineeships provide significant funding for students who intend to work in a rural or underserved area after graduation. - Federal HRSA National Service Corps Scholarships and Loans provide tuition funding plus monthly living expense payments (up to \$50,000) for students who agree to work for 2-4 years after graduation in a health profession shortage area. - Federal HRSA Nursing Scholarship Program provides significant tuition, fees, and monthly living allowance to selected applicants in return for service at a health care facility experiencing a critical nursing shortage. - Federal HRSA Nursing Education Loan Repayment Program repays up to 85% of the student loan balance of selected applicants in exchange for 2-3 years of service in a non profit health care facility.
+- Federal HRSA National Service Corps Scholarships and Loans provide tuition funding plus monthly living expense payments (up to \$50,000) for students who agree to work for 2-4 years after graduation in a health profession shortage area. - Federal HRSA Nursing Scholarship Program provides significant tuition, fees, and monthly living allowance to selected applicants in return for service at a health care facility experiencing a critical nursing shortage. - Federal HRSA Nursing Education Loan Repayment Program repays up to 85% of the student loan balance of selected applicants in exchange for 2-3 years of service in a nonprofit health care facility.